Aashis6/Interview-Questions/AWS/AWS_interview.md

 1. **Create the NAT Gateway**

-   a.
-Go to the VPC dashboard in the AWS Management Console.
+   - Go to the VPC dashboard in the AWS Management Console.

-   b.
-In the navigation pane, choose “NAT Gateways.”
+   - In the navigation pane, choose “NAT Gateways.”

    c.
 Click “Create NAT Gateway.”